Key Takeaways:

 - Our #1 ranking school for an online biology degree program is Texas A&M University-Commerce, followed by the University of Florida.

-- Online biology programs often target current educators and professionals, enhancing career opportunities without the need for a thesis.
+- Online biology programs often target current educators and professionals, enhancing career opportunities without a thesis.

 - Many programs include practical components, like internships and lab experiences, even in their online formats, fostering hands-on learning and real-world application.